mopidy/mopidy/docs/extensiondev.rst

    following config sources are added together, with the later ones overriding the earlier ones:

-   - the default config,
+   - the default config built from Mopidy core and all installed extensions,

    - ``/etc/mopidy.conf``,

+   - ``~/.config/mopidy.conf``,

-   - ``~/.config/mopidy.conf``, and
+   - any config file provided via command line arguments, and

-   - any config file provided via command line arguments.
+   - any config values provided via command line arguments.

 8. Add command line options for:

-   - printing the effective config,
+   - loading an additional config file for this execution of Mopidy,

-   - overriding a config temporarily,
+   - setting a config value for this execution of Mopidy,

-   - loading an additional config file, and
+   - printing the effective config and exit, and

-   - write a config value permanently to ``~/.config/mopidy.conf``.
+   - write a config value permanently to ``~/.config/mopidy.conf`` and exit.